mariaghita/ionic-app/README.md

  noPages - numeric )

  lab 01:
- show a list of books
+ -show a list of books
- add/edit books
+ -add/edit books
- use rest services to fetch data
+ -use rest services to fetch data

 lab 02:
-auth user
+-auth user
-display network status
+-display network status
-filter by pages (<500 or >=500)
+-filter by pages (<500 or >=500)
-search by name
+-search by name
-local storage - not yet
+-local storage - not yet